top of page

 DAY 8: Coastal Bike Path and Trabocco dining

-First is to enjoy a bike ride along the completely flat and traffic free Abruzzo Coastal Bike path, going as far south or north as you want and stopping for a swim or for refreshments wherever you please.
+There are only two things on today’s agenda other than perhaps relaxing by the beach.
+First is to enjoy a bike ride along the completely flat and traffic free Abruzzo Coastal Bike path, going as far south or north as you want and stopping for a swim or for refreshments wherever you please or alternatively spend some time in the Punta Aderci nature reserve just north of Vasto where you can bike, swim or explore the nature trails on foot.

-Second is to meet up with the rest of the group to experience a multi-course Trabocco seafood dinner.
+Second is to meet up with the rest of the group to experience a multi-course Trabocco seafood extravaganza late afternoon/early evening.

 the Abruzzo coastal bike path